atlarge-research/Meterstick/README.md

 - Specify experiment and practical parameters in config.cfg
 - Specify node IPs in ips
     - First IP runs MC server
-        - Node running MC must have [PSUtil](https://pypi.org/project/psutil/) and [MCRcon](https://pypi.org/project/mcrcon/) installed through pip!
-    - All following nodes run yardstick player emulation
+    - All following nodes run yardstick player emulation (more than one yardstick node currently untested)
 - Add necessary SSL keys for access to those IPs in keys folder
     - Ensure these are listed in config.cfg